 How do I get an SR-22 in Iowa?

-If you need SR-22 insurance in Iowa, you must buy a car insurance policy and have the insurance company file the SR-22 form with the Department of Motor Vehicles (DMV).
+Getting insurance in Iowa involves purchasing a car insurance policy and having the insurance company file an SR-22 form with the Department of Motor Vehicles (DMV)on your behalf.

 Getting the right car insurance: